globant-ui/html5bootcamp/README.md

     terminator.play(); // output: The 'play' event has been emitted
     ```

-6. Create a  mixin object called Social with the methods: share(friendName) and like(). *Hint: use Object.assign*
+6. Create an object called Social with methods share(friendName) and like(friendName) that will generate the following output "{friendName} likes/share {Movie Name}". *Hint: declare Social as an object literal, use Object.assign to mix Social methods into a Movie instance.
+Use Template Literals to generate the like/share method output*.

-7. Apply the mixin to Movie object and play with the console output.
 You should be able to do something like this in the console:

     ```js
-    let ironman2 = new Movie('Iron Man', '2005', 95);
-    // ...
-    ironman2.share('Mike Blossom'); // output: Sharing Iron Man with Mike Blossom
+    ironman.share('Mike Blossom'); // output: Share Iron Man with Mike Blossom
     ```

-8. Create an Actor class and create some actors from one of your favorite movies.
+7. Create an Actor class and create some actors from one of your favorite movies.

-9. Add a method to Movie that will allow to add one or more actors at the same time.
+8. Add a method to Movie that will allow to add one or more actors at the same time.
    ```js
    let terminator = new Movie('Terminator I', 1985, 60);
    let arnold = new Actor('Arnold Schwarzenegger', 50);